Big Creek Great Smoky Mountains National Park

 Big Creek Waterfalls

 Water is the theme at Big Creek in the Great Smoky Mountains National Park.
-Big Creek Trail hikes along side Big Creek with numerous access points to the creek itself, and the picnic and camping areas are creekside as well.
-Additionally, Big has two main large waterfalls, both very popular, and beautiful.
-One is at the most popular swimming hole in the Great Smoky Mountains National Park, Midnight Hole.
+Big Creek Trail follows alongside Big Creek with many access points to the creek itself, and the picnic and camping areas are creek-side as well.

 Midnight Hole

-Midnight hole is a beautiful waterfall, popular hang out spot, but also an amazing swimming hole.
+Midnight hole is a beautiful waterfall, popular hangout spot, but also an amazing swimming hole.
 It has wading areas for young children, and deep water surrounded by large boulders for kids and adults to "plunge" into.

 Here's a video we did: